• Skip to primary navigation

 If the Court grants the lawyers’ requests, these payments will be made from the Settlement Funds.
 You will not have to pay these lawyers out of your own pocket.

-The attorneys’ fees and expenses requested will be the only payment to Class Counsel for their considerable time and effort in achieving these Settlements and their risk in undertaking this representation on a wholly contingent basis, including the expenses they advanced without any guarantee of repayment.
-The Court will decide the amount of fees, expenses, and/or Service Awards and may award less than the amount requested by Class Counsel.
+The attorneys’ fees and expenses requested will be the only payment to Class Counsel for their considerable time and effort in achieving the Settlement and their risk in undertaking this representation on a wholly contingent basis, including the expenses they advanced without any guarantee of repayment.
+The Court will decide the amount of fees and expenses, and may award less than the amount requested by Class Counsel.
+Class Counsel’s motion for attorneys’ fees, costs and expenses will be filed with the Court and made available on or before May 10, 2026, by clicking here.

-How to object to the Settlements.
+How to object to the Settlement.

-If you are a Class Member, you may tell the Court what, if anything, you do not like about one or more of the Settlements, the Plan of Allocation, and/or Class Counsel’s requests for attorneys’ fees and expenses and Class Representative Service Awards, by filing an objection.
-For your objection to be considered, you must file your objection with the Clerk of the Court by January 6, 2025, at the U. S. District Court for the District of New Mexico, 333 Lomas Blvd.
+For your objection to be considered, you must file your objection with the Clerk of the Court by May 26, 2026, at the U. S. District Court for the District of New Mexico, 333 Lomas Blvd.
 NW, Albuquerque, NM 87102.
-If your written objection is not filed by that date, you will lose the ability to object to these Settlements.
-You must also mail a copy of your objection to Class Counsel and counsel for the Settling Defendants, so it is received by January 6, 2025, at the addresses below:
+If your written objection is not filed by that date, you will lose the ability to object to the Settlement.

 Class Counsel: